 If your child has been checked out by an audiologist and SPD is the culprit, fear not there is a remedy.
 A sometimes foe for parents is now a helpful tool: video games (and don’t worry, there isn’t a disgruntled bird or crushable candy in sight).
-National Acoustic Laboratories (a research division of Australian Hearing) developed the gaming Sound Storm to help children kick SPD to the curb through game play.
+National Acoustic Laboratories (a research division of Hearing Australia) developed the gaming Sound Storm to help children kick SPD to the curb through game play.

 What is spatial processing disorder (SPD)?

-Most person can hone in on certain sounds and suppress others.
+Most people can hone in on certain sounds and suppress others.
 Think of those times when you suddenly focus on a conversation because you hear your name or tune out chatter while working.
 Some children however, have a hard time taking in sounds around them and are unable to distinguish certain sounds from others.
 SPD prevents children making sense of the sounds that are sent to their brains, especially speech.

 Some telltale signs your child has SPD:

 The good news is that the auditory training software contained in Sound Storm is shown1 to help students become better listeners.